cliffmin/cliffmin.github.io/_posts/2015-07-11-announcing-pixyll-version-2.md

 ![]({{ site.url }}/images/conjecture.png)

-However, for an applicable amount of nodes, it remains elusive as to the asymptotic trend.
+However, for an applicable amount of nodes, it remains elusive as to the asymptotic trend and values are only known for n < 17.

+Research into a related field of rectilinear crossing numbers and it's relation to distributed systems are showing promise.